iogbole/israelo/_posts/2022-12-09-getting-started-with-ebpf-tracing.md

 ```

 The above command will sample all running processes 99 times per second.
-The on-CPU profile samples answer two fundemental questions:
+The on-CPU profile samples answer two fundamental questions:

-1. Where are you - This essentially interupts the CPU cores at 99Hz and collects the CPU's answer for the "where are you" question.
+1. Where are you - This essentially interrupts the CPU cores at 99Hz and collects the CPU's answer for the "where are you" question.
 2. How did you get here - The historical information on how the CPU got to where it is super important to formulate the stack traces.

 Also, the `kstack` returns the kernel stack trace.
 This is used as a key for the map, so that it can be frequency counted.
 There is also `ustack` for the user-level stack trace should you wish to use that instead.